AdamPuzio/panda-docs/terminology.md

 Panda's default web app uses EJS as its templating engine, but any templating engine can be incorporated and used.

 To learn more about Views, visit the [Views page](entities/view)

-## Component

-Components are portable templates.
-They are similar to Views, but also contain forms and configuration information that are used by content management systems to provide a better way to set them up using an interface.

-To learn more about Components, visit the [Components page](entities/component)